algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: uint64
 - push constant 3 from intcblock to stack

-## bytecblock
+## bytecblock bytes ...

 - Opcode: 0x26 {varuint length} [({varuint value length} bytes), ...]
 - Pops: _None_
 - Pushes: _None_
-- load block of byte-array constants
+- prepare block of byte-array constants for use by bytec

 `bytecblock` loads the following program bytes into an array of byte-array constants in the evaluator.
 These constants can be referred to by `bytec` and `bytec_*` which will push the value onto the stack.
 Subsequent calls to `bytecblock` reset and replace the bytes constants available to the script.